 This mower is by far the easiest to store as you can hang it up.
 Simply press the handles together at the point where they meet the mower base and this allows them to be folded flat.
 It can then be hung in an upright position so doesn’t take up any space in the shed!

-4. Best Manual Lawnmower – Cobra HM381 Manual Garden Lawnmower
+4. Best Manual Lawnmower – Samger Manual Garden Lawnmower

 5. Best Mulching Option – Einhell GC-EM 1030